2025–26 Louisiana Ragin' Cajuns men's basketball team

-The 2025–26 Louisiana Ragin' Cajuns men's basketball team represents the University of Louisiana at Lafayette during the 2025–26 NCAA Division I men's basketball season.
-The Ragin' Cajuns, led by first year head coach Quannas White, play their home games at the Cajundome as members of the Sun Belt Conference.
+The 2025–26 Louisiana Ragin' Cajuns men's basketball team represented the University of Louisiana at Lafayette during the 2025–26 NCAA Division I men's basketball season.
+The Ragin' Cajuns, led by first year head coach Quannas White, played their home games at the Cajundome as members of the Sun Belt Conference.

 Previous season

 The Ragin' Cajuns finished the 2024–25 season 12–21, 8–10 in Sun Belt play to finish in a tie for eighth place.
 As the No. 11 seed in the Sun Belt tournament, they defeated Louisiana–Monroe in the first round, before losing to Old Dominion in the second round.

 Preseason

 Preseason Sun Belt Conference poll

 The Ragin' Cajuns were picked to finish in ninth place in the conference's preseason poll.